millipedia/WireWordTools/README.md

 You probably just want to grab the update json files in the /lemmas directory.

+The list of words added are in the added_words.txt file if you just want to see what's changed.

 # ProcessWire Word Tools module

 Currently focused on English language word functions including inflection and